Giswater/giswater_qgis_plugin/dbmodel/README.md

 ## DEPLOYMENT

-### Requirements
+### Requirements:
-You need to have permissions to connect to postgreSQL database (compatible versions) and your user need to be a db superuser in order to be allowed <br>
+You need to have permissions to connect to postgreSQL database (compatible versions) and your user need to be a db superuser in order to be allowed. <br>
 to create project schemas, roles, backups, restores among others db admin operations.

 ### Mandatory information for the project: